Earl Hebner: Debut and championship controversy (1988–1997)

-The Montreal Screwjob (1997)
+Montreal Screwjob (1997)

 The most infamous event in Hebner's career—and possibly in the history of professional wrestling in North America—came during the main event of the 1997 Survivor Series in what has since been dubbed the "Montreal Screwjob".
 During a match for the WWF Championship between then champion Bret Hart and challenger Shawn Michaels, Hebner signaled for the timekeeper to ring the bell (signifying the end of the match) while Michaels had Hart in a Sharpshooter hold—Hart's long-established signature move—even though Hart visibly had not submitted.
 Michaels had thus "won" the WWF Championship.
 This was not the match ending that Hart had asked for.
 Hebner had, at the behest of Vince McMahon, "screwed" Hart out of the title.
 The reason for the "screwjob" was that Hart, who would be leaving the company one month later to join a rival promotion World Championship Wrestling (WCW), was unwilling to lose the title to Michaels in Canada.
 Though Hart said that he was willing to vacate the title the next night on WWF Raw, McMahon feared that Hart would leave the company with the title, take the belt to WCW, and disrespect it as Madusa had done in 1995 with the WWF Women's Championship, throwing the belt into a garbage can during a live Nitro show.
 He therefore decided to remove the title from Hart forcibly, by instructing Hebner (who had previously promised Hart "on his children's lives" that he would not betray him) to signal an end to the bout when Michaels had Hart in a submission hold.

 The fallout of the screwjob led to a large degree of antagonism towards Hebner, McMahon, and Michaels, especially in Canada, where fans often chant "You screwed Bret!" at the offending parties.
 In the same vein, Earl's son Brian Hebner, a former WWE referee on the SmackDown! brand and current Impact Wrestling referee, received chants of "Your dad screwed Bret!" at shows in Canada.
 However, on Right After Wrestling, hosted by Arda Ocal and Jimmy Korderas, Hebner stated that he has since spoken with Hart and they have buried the hatchet, with regards to the Montreal Screwjob.

 Hebner in the WWF with Stone Cold Steve Austin.